By GEORGIA BULLETIN STAFF, firstname.lastname@example.org | Published March 5, 2020

 During the eight years as Bishop of Savannah, two parochial schools were rebuilt, three new churches were built, a new parish was created, and a new parochial high school was created in Albany.
 Archbishop Hartmayer was instrumental in welcoming Franciscan Friars, Missionary Sisters of the Holy Spirit, the Apostles of Jesus and seminarians from Nigeria and Ghana, West Africa, Poland, Mexico and Colombia.

-As a member of the United States Conference of Catholic Bishops, the archbishop served on the committee overseeing the distribution of financial support to the Catholic dioceses in Eastern Europe, was the representative of Region 14 to the Administrative Committee and the Committee for Priorities and Plans.
-He serves as a member of the Catholic Legal Immigration Network, Inc., as chairman of the sub-committee of National Collections for Communication and is a member of the Governing Committee of the National Catholic Education Association.
+As a member of the United States Conference of Catholic Bishops, the archbishop served on the committee overseeing the distribution of financial support to the dioceses in Eastern Europe and was the representative of Region 14 to the Administrative Committee and the Committee for Priorities and Plans.
+Archbishop Hartmayer is a member of the USCCB Committee on Communications and the Committee on National Collections.
+He is also the Chairman of the Subcommittee on the Catholic Communication Campaign.
+He serves on the boards of directors of the National Catholic Educational Association and The Catholic Legal Immigration Network, Inc.

 During his tenure as Bishop of Savannah, Archbishop Hartmayer made it a priority to attend parish and Catholic school celebrations throughout the 90 counties and 38,000 square miles of the diocese.